GLOWMONSTERR/Transaction-Bot/README.md

 ### Transaction feed

-If you set `TRANSACTIONS_CHANNEL_ID`, the bot posts a tidy embed whenever someone creates or disbands a team, joins or leaves a roster, promotes/demotes a co-captain, or transfers captaincy.
-This makes it easy for league staff (and spectators) to follow roster changes without opening the management UI.
+If you set `TRANSACTIONS_CHANNEL_ID`, the bot posts a short plain-text message (for example, `📝 **Invite Sent**` followed by the details) whenever someone creates or disbands a team, joins or leaves a roster, promotes/demotes a co-captain, or transfers captaincy.
+This keeps the channel clean and easy to skim—no embeds or fancy formatting, just the essentials.

 ## Data storage